roryeckel/codex-jenkinsfile/README.md

 *   **Parameter Validation**: Ensures all required Jenkins job parameters are provided before execution.
 *   **Workspace Initialization**: Clones or updates the specified Git repository and branch, ensuring a clean workspace for Codex operations.
-*   **Git Submodule Support**: Optionally initializes and updates Git submodules when `ENABLE_SUBMODULES` is enabled.
+*   **Git Submodule Support**: Optionally synchronizes, initializes, and updates Git submodules when `ENABLE_SUBMODULES` is enabled, committing submodule updates before the parent repository.
-*   **Git Authentication**: Supports Git authentication using Jenkins credentials for private repositories.
+*   **Git Authentication**: Supports Git authentication using Jenkins credentials for private repositories and wraps HTTPS pushes in temporary credential helpers.
 *   **Codex Invocation**: Executes the OpenAI Codex CLI with a user-defined prompt, model, and API provider.
 *   **Change Detection**: Checks for any file modifications made by Codex within the repository.
 *   **Automated Commits & Pushes**: Optionally commits detected changes to a new branch (e.g., `codex-build-<BUILD_NUMBER>`) and pushes it to the remote repository.